Qovery/qovery-client-python/docs/ContainerActionsApi.md

     # example passing only required values which don't have defaults set
     try:
-        # Deploy a preview environment with your container application
+        # NOT YET IMPLEMENTED - Deploy a preview environment with your container application
         api_response = api_instance.preview_environment_container(container_id)
         pprint(api_response)
     except qovery.ApiException as e: